 The first time I heard a visitor calling for help, it came from the old ferry lake.
 Following the yells, I walked onto the aluminum fishing pier.
 Two bewildered college girls sat cross-legged on a floating platform, in the middle of this blackwater inlet of the Waccamaw River… continue reading at Blue Ridge Outdoors magazine.

 The first time I spotted a sign for Awendaw Creek was a few years before we went paddling there.
 We were doing what most visitors do in this part of South Carolina’s Low Country, zipping 70 mph down Highway 17 through a box canyon of longleaf pine trees… continue reading at Duct Tape Diaries blog.

 The ongoing novel coronavirus pandemic has made bustling cities like New York resemble ghost towns.
 Social distancing has shut national parks and turned tropical paradises into forbidden islands.
 But instead of dreaming about canceled trips, why not learn about some strange places that have always been forbidden?… continue reading at Men’s Journal.

 We considered it more of a hiking trip,” said the mysterious raft guide.
 “We looked at the river as an obstacle to going hiking.”

 “Wait,” I said.
 “Did you just say hiking?”… continue reading at Duct Tape Diaries blog.

 It’s the morning of New Year’s Eve, and the exact moment I step out of my tent, I spot a dorsal fin.
-It rises briefly into the mist from the placid Brickhill River and vanishes… continue reading at Adventure Cyclist Magazine!
+It rises briefly into the mist from the placid Brickhill River, next to Cumberland Island National Seashore, and vanishes… continue reading at Adventure Cyclist Magazine!